-While the alien imagery in the film is infamous for its sexual nature (if you’ve never seen one of its clips on Youtube) believe it or not there is real heart behind the randomness.
+While the alien imagery in the film is infamous for its sexual nature (if you haven’t seen one of its many clips on Youtube already) believe it or not there is real heart behind the madness.
 Funky Forest is a representation of the human condition at its most surreal.
 Most fantasy sci fi musicals can be too dark, but Funky Forest does it just right.
 The alien symbolism in the movie poke fun at the need to procreate because men cannot have children.
-Bittersweet is the need to find a partner in the main plot and the various ways we cope with our biological needs that a good amount of organic terror and mindless humor are seen like our day to day sleep walk states.
-A good getaway for anyone has ever been in a bad relationship or struggled in school to say the very least.
+Bittersweet is the need to find a partner and the various ways we cope with our biological needs that a good amount of organic terror and mindless humor are compared to our day to day sleep walk states.
+A good getaway for anyone who has ever been in a bad relationship or struggled in school to say the very least.

 Like peas in a pod from a great funky tree, Funky Forest says we have a lot more in common than we’d think.
 We should celebrate our biology and chemistry for all its worth.
 It is the little things in life like dance and song that unite us all, whether friend or alien.
-In the meantime, we should be proud of being alive, and the best way to do that is with body language.
-The little dance numbers in between are the some of the most fun anyone can have.
+In the meantime, we should be proud of being alive, and the best way to do that is with the language of body.
+The little dance numbers in between are the some of the most fun any viewer can have.
 You have a robot perform, a dance duet, and a symphony of forest DJs all set to some of the strangest soundtrack on this side of the planet.
 Electronic music, Chinese, jazz and others offer a mixed bag of musical treats in the best possible way.

 The movie is perfect for watching at the end of the day and anyone is welcome.